Fine Art School Portraits - Common Questions

 Where should I print my photos?

 My favorite online print shops for personal work are MPIX.com and artifactuprising.com.
-Our favorite local shop in Palo Alto recently closed.
+My favorite local shop in Palo Alto recently closed.
 When developing images, be sure to check the box indicating you do not want/need color correction on your files.
 Prints created at generic one-hour labs do not retain image integrity or original coloring.
+They typically just look bad.
 We cannot be responsible for the outcome of prints not purchased directly from the Studio.

 What is a model release?